 4Because Isok can run multiple queries in a single invocation, the careful reader might wonder whether interactions between queries can produce inaccurate results.
-Indeed, if a query in ISOK_QUERIES references ISOK_RESULTS, there can be interactions.
-In the accounting datating da
+Indeed, if a query in ISOK_QUERIES references ISOK_RESULTS, there can be interactions

 In the case we're considering, detecting deleted countries, it does not matter.